auth0/docs/articles/architecture-scenarios/b2c/user-provisioning.md

 Auth0 uses database connections to store the user ID, password, and username collected from new users during the sign-up process.
 You can configure the database connection policies governing things such as minimum username length or password strength and complexity using the Auth0 dashboard.

-Auth0 offers [Lock](/libraries), which providers a user interface that includes signup functionality out of the box.
-Lock supports a some customization to its appearance, but if you would like to make extensive changes to the login widget to achieve your branding goals, we recommend that you use [Universal Login](/universal-login) instead.
+To achieve your branding goals, Auth0 recommends that you use [Universal Login](/universal-login).
+Auth0 also offers [Lock](/libraries), which providers a user interface that includes sign up functionality out-of-the-box along with some appearance customization capabilities.
 For a comparison of the capabilities, see [Lock vs. a Custom UI](/libraries/when-to-use-lock).

 ## Best practices